mrphil007/fitbit-to-sqlite/README.md

 ## Sleep

 You can import sleep log data using the following command.
 Note that some fields are only populated for sleep captured in `stages`.
+A second table called `sleep_scores` is also created which includes the scores /100 which Fitbit have started generating.

     $ fitbit-to-sqlite sleep fitbit.db MyFitbitData.zip

 ## Browsing your data with Datasette

-Once you have imported Fitbit data into a SQLite database file you can browse your data using [Datasette](https://github.com/simonw/datasette).
+Once you have imported Fitbit data into an SQLite database file you can browse your data using [Datasette](https://github.com/simonw/datasette).
 Install Datasette like so:

     $ pip install datasette